Ahmed55559/glass-effect-sidebar/README.md

 # glass-effect-sidebar

-### applying of some unusual -for begginers- css properties
+### glass effect sidebar with raw css & html from the styling to functionallity